Interscope Communications: PolyGram

+USA Films merger and shut down

+In 1998, after PolyGram was bought by Universal Studios, Interscope's film unit was retained as a subsidiary of Universal until 1999, when it was sold off to Barry Diller's USA Networks, which later merged Interscope Communications with October Films and Gramercy Pictures to become USA Films.
+In 2000, members of the company formed its successor Radar Pictures, that took the existing Interscope library in the company's development slate, thus rendering Interscope as inactive.
+The remaining films that were intended to be produced under the Interscope Communications name, including The Last Samurai, Le Divorce, The Heartbreak Kid, and the scrapped Peter Berg film Truck 44 were drafted to Radar Pictures.

+Interscope Records, however, still exists as part of the Interscope Geffen A&M faction of Universal Music Group (whose predecessor, MCA, purchased Atlantic's stake in the label in 1995).

 Filmography

-Interscope Communications has produced 56 films.
-Of the 56 films produced, only 14 are direct-to-video or made-for-television productions.
-Currently, all of the films that Interscope produced for Orion Pictures, and De Laurentiis Entertainment Group between 1989 and 1991, as well as PolyGram Filmed Entertainment and Gramercy Pictures before March 31, 1996, are owned by Metro-Goldwyn-Mayer, which acquired the studios in separate transactions.
-Films produced for PolyGram or Gramercy after April 1, 1996, are now owned by Universal Studios.
+Interscope Communications has produced 68 films.
+Of the 68 films produced, only 20 are direct-to-video or made-for-television productions.
+Currently, all of the films that Interscope produced for Orion Pictures, and De Laurentiis Entertainment Group between 1989 and 1991, as well as PolyGram Filmed Entertainment and Gramercy Pictures before March 31, 1996, are owned by Metro-Goldwyn-Mayer (MGM), which acquired the studios in separate transactions.
+Films produced for PolyGram or Gramercy after April 1, 1996, are now owned by Universal Studios or its division Focus Features.
 Note that in all cases the distributor or distributors are also co-producers.
 The box office column reflects the worldwide gross for the theatrical release of the films in United States dollars.